cloud-gov/cg-site/content/apps/flask.md

 ### The Procfile

 The Procfile contains commands that Cloud Foundry will run to keep your site up.
-For just the Django site, create a file called `Procfile` and in it put
+Create a file called `Procfile` and in it put

 ```
 web: python index.py